Joao-S-Martins/presentations/safety/from_who:_recognizing_email_scams.md

 # Banks & creditors
 Very Risky | Less Risky
 -----------|-----------
-Banks that you haven't done new business with the past year. | Banks that you use every month.
+Banks and creditors that you haven't done new business with in the past year. | Banks that you use every month.

 ???
 When hackers steal data from a bank, they